top of page

 The framework describes technological systems based on:

-• Architecture - structure and behavior.
+• Architecture - structure (parts) and behavior (interactions)

-• Function - control, input, and output.
+• Function - boundary systems (input and output)

 SAFO framework with examples